- This event has passed.

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner refreshments and accommodation.
-Accommodation is single or double occupancy, single sex en-suite rooms.
-Arrival Sunday 6th May and departure Friday 11th May PM.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Thursday evening, refreshments and accommodation.
+Self-catering facilities are available in the accommodation.
+Accommodation is approximately a 6-minute walk from the PR statistics head office.
+Accommodation is multiple occupancy (max 3-4 people) single sex en-suite rooms.
+Arrival Sunday 6th May (after 5pm) and departure Friday 11th May (accommodation must be vacated by 9am).

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ pleases scroll to the bottom of this page.